MicrosoftDocs/cpp-docs/docs/cpp/support-for-cpp11-14-17-features-modern-cpp.md

  [[In This Article](#top)]

 ###  <a name="defaultedanddeleted"></a> Defaulted and Deleted Functions
  These are now supported, but with this exception: For defaulted functions, the use of `=default` to request member-wise move constructors and move assignment operators is not supported.
-The copies and moves don't interact precisely like the Standard says they should—for example, deletion of moves is specified to also suppress copies, but [!INCLUDE[cpp_dev12_long](../build/reference/includes/cpp_dev12_long_md.md)] does not.
+The copies and moves don't interact precisely like the Standard says they should—for example, deletion of moves is specified to also suppress copies, but Visual Studio 2013 does not.

  For information about how to use defaulted and deleted functions, see [Functions](../cpp/functions-cpp.md).